 Important

-CCOs use the language within the model handbook but can reorganize sections, use different graphics or format to fit CCOs desired flow.
+CCOs must use the language within the model handbook but can reorganize sections, use different graphics or format to fit CCOs desired flow.
+There may be some customization of the language required to reflect differences in CCO structure.

 It is the CCO’s responsibility to ensure that all sections of their Member Handbook address all elements of the review criteria and meet all readability and access standards.
 The model handbook’s readability is grade level 8.1 before exclusions and 6.2 after exclusions.